SomeWeekendReading/someweekendreading.github.io/_posts/2021-11-19-ivermectin-takedowns.md

 out _everything_.
 That's because the rest have a pretty good chance of being fraudulent or incompetent, just in a way I didn't find out.
 But then, I'm a cranky old statistician.

-Scott is young man who has more faith in humanity.
+Scott is younger man who has more faith in humanity than me.
 So he persisted.
-After removing 2/3 of the studies for incompetence or fraud, that cuts the forest plot down to this:
+After removing 2/3 of the studies for incompetence or fraud, that cuts the forest plot down to
+this:

 <img src="{{ site.baseurl }}/images/2021-11-19-ivermectin-takedowns-acx-2.png" width="900" height="294" alt="ACX/ivmmeta: forest plot after removing 2/3 of studies for incompetence and fraud" title="ACX/ivmmeta: forest plot after removing 2/3 of studies for incompetence and fraud" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;">